-The University of Colorado Boulder Mechanical Engineering undergraduate program is accredited by the Engineering Accreditation Commission of ABET: http://www.abet.org.
+The University of Colorado Boulder Bachelor of Science degree in Mechanical Engineering is accredited by the Engineering Accreditation Commission of ABET: http://www.abet.org.

 Program Educational Objectives and Student Outcomes